KKarishan/Quick-Access-Pinned-Folders-Migration/README.md

-# Quick-Access-Pinned-Folders-Migration
-Guide to move Quick Access pinned folders from one laptop to another with simple steps and screenshots.

 # Restore Quick Access Pinned Folders

 As a 2nd Line Engineer with an MSc in Cyber Security, I often encounter challenges when migrating users from an old laptop to a new one.
 One common issue is the migration of pinned folders in Quick Access not syncing correctly, even when most files are stored in the cloud.